vivaria/edisonrul.ing/docs/source/cards/gemini-monsters-gigaplant-elemental-hero-neos-alius-etc.md

-# GEMINI Monsters ("Gigaplant", "Elemental Hero Neos Alius", etc.)
+# Gemini Monsters ("Gigaplant", "Elemental Hero Neos Alius", Etc.)

 > This card is treated as a Normal Monster while face-up on the field or in the Graveyard.
 While this card is face-up on the field, you can Normal Summon it to have it be treated as an Effect Monster with this effect: \[...\].